stennety/mywebsite/_posts/2021-2-2-first-principles-desired-properties-of-a-data-system.md

 So far, we’ve had problems with our relational database.
 As with any learning scenario, the best thing to do with problems is to learn from them.

-Below I have put together a list of desirable properties of a data system.
+Below is a list of desirable properties of data systems.
 Where do relational databases fail with respect to these properties?

 1) **Robustness/fault tolerance** – the ability of your data system to provide the right information in the face of the challenges involved with using, maintaining & growing your service.